 - Don’t overdo it.
 It can be tempting to tick off every destination the guidebook tells you about, and that you MUST do it in X amount of days… Have a day off – it doesn’t have to be full-on travelling all of the time.
 Not only will you possibly get fed-up but, worse than that, you could totally get burnt-out.
 And nobody wants that.

 - Join in with the local culture.
-Chat to people at the beer stands in Georgetown, ask questions when you visit the National Mosque in Kuala Lumpur.
+Chat to people at the beer stands in Georgetown, ask questions when you visit the National Mosque and other cultural sites in Kuala Lumpur.
 People are open, welcoming, and super chatty.
 Be involved and you’ll get a lot more out of your trip.

 Solo travel is a GREAT idea.
 It’s the perfect opportunity to challenge yourself and, at the risk of sounding mushy, it’s a totally rewarding experience.
 You might not realise it at the time, but you’ll learn valuable lessons about the world AND yourself.